glaucioleonardo/instalura-ssr/README.md

 >

 ## Instalura SSR (Without Electrode)
-This project is the same as this one "[but Without Electrode]"(https://github.com/glaucioleonardo/instalura-ssr).
+This project is the same as this one but [Without Electrode](https://github.com/glaucioleonardo/instalura-ssr).

 ##Version including Electrode